 The Tectonic Plates of North America and Europe

 Silfra fissure, as well as Thingvellir valley, is the result of the tectonic drift of the North American and European plates.
+This tectonic plate boundary is part of the Mid-Atlantic ridge, stretching from Arctic in the North to Antarctic in the South.
+It is part of the longest mountain range in the world.
+Only here in Iceland the tectonic plate boundary is rising up over sea level, cutting straight through Thingvellir national park.
+It enables us to walk, snorkel and dive right in between two tectonic plates.
 Each year the tectonic plates in Iceland move about 2 cm apart building up tension in the surface resulting in earthquakes that form fissures and cracks around the area.
 Over time, these earthquakes both deepen and widen Silfra fissure.

 Silfra is normally divided into four main areas; Silfra Deep Crack, Silfra hall, Silfra cathedral and Silfra lagoon.
 Each sector has it own features that can only be enjoyed from underneath the surface.
 The deepest open water part of Silfra is around 30 meters.
 Underneath the fissure there are lava tubes and caves systems reaching a dept of about 60 meters.
 The Silfra fissure is about 400 meters long.
 It takes around 30 minutes to slowly snorkel or dive through the fissure.
 The last part, called the Silfra lagoon is where you can swim around and explore if you are not prepared to leave the water just yet.

 On a snorkel tour we typically spend around 30-45 minutes in the water.
 When diving each dive is around 30 minutes.
 Maximum depth of our dive tours are 18 meters, but most of the dive is spend at shallower depth.
 For more information about our dive and snorkelling tours to Silfra, please have a look here: